astoeckel/led-controller/README.md

 1. Build the power supply circuitry containing the 3.3V and -5V linear regulators, as well as all low-profile capacitors.
 Apply power and make sure the correct voltages can be measured on the board (probe the schematic in *KiCad* to find the corresponding places on the PCB).
 2. Add all the resistor arrays and the potentiometers.
 Make sure you can regulate the output voltage of the reference voltage generation stage in the interval between 0.5 * VCC and 0.5 * (VCC - 0.8V).
 3. Add all remaining components except for the AVR.
 Instead, short circuit the AVR output pins (the free AND gate input pins) to 3.3V.
 Connect a test load (e.g. a 20 Ohm 20 Watt resistor) to the output terminals in series with a multimeter measuring the current.
-Reduce the current to a small value.
+Reduce the current to a small value by adjusting the potentiometers.
 Replace the test load with your LEDs.
 Adjust the potentiometers until the desired current is reached (note that the output current gets smaller with increasing PCB temperature).
 4. Add and program the ATmega88 (see above).
 Have fun.